Benjamin Needler: Life

 The son of Thomas Needler, of Laleham, Middlesex, he was born on 29 November 1620.
 He was admitted to Merchant Taylors' School on 11 September 1634, and was elected to St John's College, Oxford, on 11 June 1642, matriculating on 1 July.
 He was elected fellow of his college in 1645, but appears to have been non-resident, as his submission is not registered.

 Joining the presbyterian party, he was summoned to assist the parliamentary visitors of the university in 1648, and was by them created B.C.L. on 14 April of the same year.
 On 8 August he was appointed to the rectory of St. Margaret Moses, Friday Street, London.
 It is not known whether he was ordained into episcopal orders or not.
 He was one of the ministers in London who in January 1648–9 signed the Serious and Faithful Representation to General Thomas Fairfax, petitioning for the life of King Charles I and the maintenance of parliament.

 In August 1662 Needler was ejected from his rectory by the Act of Uniformity.
 He went to North Warnborough in Hampshire, where he preached privately till the time of his death.
 He was buried at Odiham, near Winchfield, on 20 October 1682.

 Works

-Needler published Expository Notes with Practical Observations towards the opening of the five first Chapters of Genesis, London, 1655, and three sermons which are reprinted in editions of Morning Exercises (cf. those of 1660, 1661, 1675, 1676, 1677, and 1844).
+Needler published Expository Notes with Practical Observations towards the opening of the five first Chapters of Genesis, London, 1655.
+He also wrote three sermons which are reprinted in editions of Morning Exercises (cf. those of 1660, 1661, 1675, 1676, 1677, and 1844).
 He also wrote some verses on the death of Jeremiah Whitaker, published in Simon Ashe's funeral sermon on Whitaker, Living Loves between Christ and Dying Christians, London, 1654.